AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 * The simulation Activity in Targeting mode: The page displays the offers for the user that is currently selected in Context Hub.
 You can edit the offers that target the user.
 * Preview mode: Use Context Hub to select the users and locations that satisfy the criteria of the segments that your experiences are based on.
 When your Context Hub selections change, the targeted content changes accordingly.

-1. To switch to Preview mode, on the toolbar click or tap **Preview**.
+1. To switch to Preview mode, on the toolbar select **Preview**.
-1. On the tool bar, click or tap the Context Hub icon.
+1. On the tool bar, select the Context Hub icon.

    ![ContextHub button](../assets/targeted-contexthub-button.png)

 1. Use Context Hub to change context properties.
-For example, click or tap the Persona property to select a different user.
+For example, select the Persona property to select a different user.

    ![ContextHub toolbar](../assets/targeted-contexthub-toolbar.png)